How To Change Time Zone On Apple Watch

 2. Enable "Set Automatically" in Date & Time Settings

 Another crucial setting is the "Set Automatically" option in the Date & Time settings on your iPhone.
-To access this setting, go to Settings > General > Date & Time and ensure that the "Set Automatically" toggle is turned on.
+To access this setting, go to Settings > General > Date & Time and see to it that the "Set Automatically" toggle is turned on.
 This allows your iPhone to automatically adjust the date and time based on your detected time zone.
 If this setting is disabled, you will need to manually set the date and time, which can lead to inaccuracies if you are not careful.
 Keep in mind that even with this setting enabled, it's still a good idea to occasionally verify that the displayed time is correct, especially after traveling across time zones.

 3. Restart Your Devices Regularly